i-MSCP/plugins/incubator/CronJobs/README.md

 #### Jailed

-The jailed cron jobs allow to schedule commands which are run through **/bin/sh** in a jailed environment.
+The jailed cron jobs allow to schedule commands which are run through the shell interpreter in a jailed environment.
 By default the plugin will create a jailed environment which provides:

 * GNU Wget
 * PHP (CLI) and some PHP modules ( mysqlnd, pdo, gd, intl, json, mcrypt, mysql, mysqli, pdo_mysql, readline )